23 School Britannia

 I said to the dad on parent teacher night, ‘How’s your family?’

-‘I spend more time with the chickens.
+‘I spend more time with the little birds.
 They don’t ask for so much.’

 ‘So you go running for the shelter of a father’s little helper.’